Dynamic Element Masking & UI Stability

 Exclusion Zones and Structural Placeholders

 Masking should never rely solely on CSS display: none or visibility: hidden, as these alter layout flow and can shift map tiles or vector geometries.
-Instead, implement structural placeholders that preserve bounding box dimensions while neutralizing visual output.
-Common patterns include:
+Instead, implement structural placeholders that preserve bounding box dimensions while neutralizing visual output:

 - Replacing dynamic text nodes with fixed-length character blocks